 DON’T Show Up Unannounced

-Parents are sleep deprived and recovering physically, mentally, and emotionally from the intensity of childbirth.
-Therefore, you need to ask their permission before you show up to the hospital or their home.
-Ask the parents when a good time is to come visit and stick to that plan.
+Parents are sleep-deprived and recovering physically, mentally, and emotionally from the intensity of childbirth.
+Therefore, you need to ask their permission before you show up at the hospital or their home.
+Ask the parents when a good time is to come to visit and stick to that plan.

 DON’T Bail Last Minute or Change the Time Repeatedly